-The solution integrates seamlessly with the CenturyLink Cloud automation framework in a manner that achieves low time-to-value in a self-service model.
+The solution integrates seamlessly with the CenturyLink Cloud automation framework or other CenturyLink offerings in a manner that achieves low time-to-value in a self-service model.

 The solution delivers the business value outlined in the application

 Providers have up to three months to complete any integration needed, validate functionality and create the necessary documentation.
 During this period, CenturyLink will provide the Providers access to a fully functioning, production cloud environment with a monthly usage credit to be used for automation testing.
 Once the technology integration has been certified, the Provider will continue to have access to the same integration environment with a monthly integration credit in order to ensure compatibility with new features and versions.
 In order to continue receiving this ongoing integration benefit, Candidates will need to be a cloud customer in good standing, through standard online terms and conditions found here.
 The Provider must also be an active participating Provider.
 At no time should the account or credit be used for company production usage.
 Accounts are reviewed on a discretionary basis by CenturyLink to ensure that Providers are meeting the requirements listed above.
 CenturyLink reserves the right to terminate this credit at any time with a 30-day notification to the Provider via email to the active users on the CenturyLink Cloud account.

-Please note the Partner technology must function with the standard CenturyLink Cloud feature set as no feature development on the part of the CenturyLink Cloud Development Center will be performed to enable a Candidate through the process.
-During this development period and throughout the term of the Program, the Partner will be provided access, on a limited basis, to CenturyLink Cloud Integration Engineers as needed for detailed technology questions and roadmap exploration.
+Please note the Partner technology must function with the standard CenturyLink Cloud or product feature set as no feature development on the part of the CenturyLink Development Center will be performed to enable a Candidate through the process.
+During this development period and throughout the term of the Program, the Partner will be provided access, on a limited basis, to CenturyLink Integration Engineers as needed for detailed technology questions and roadmap exploration.